wp-plugins/thumbgen/readme.txt

 == Installation ==

 Just donwload the zip file, upload it to your wordpress via install plugins page (or uncompress it to your wordpress wp-content/plugins/ folder) and activate it.
-Once activated se the main folder and default iage (in settings/thumbGen) and the plugin is ready to be used by calling its main function (see "Usage" section below).
+Once activated se the main folder and default image (in settings/thumbGen) and the plugin is ready to be used by calling its main function (see "Usage" section below).

 == Usage ==